 Rogue Fitness vs Titan Fitness?

 I get asked to make this comparison quite a bit.
-I certainly prefer the quality, customer service, resale value, and overall build that comes with Rogue fitness equipment.
-However, Titan is much cheaper in most instances and as such is a popular option.
-In my opinion, I think Rogue is superior.
-Titan is honestly good enough for most people.
+I certainly prefer the quality, customer service, resale value, and overall build that comes with Rogue Fitness equipment.
+However, Titan is much cheaper in most instances and, as such, is a popular option.
+In my opinion, Rogue is superior.
+However, Titan is good enough for most people.

 If a squat rack is cheap, does that mean it’s unsafe?